The First Rockefeller Center Christmas Tree

 Once selected, the annual rite begins: The tree remains in place until late November when a crew returns for it.
 The tree is supported by a crane while cut, and then usually transferred to a specially-built trailer on which it can make the journey into New York City, though once it made the journey by barge.
 The size of tree is somewhat limited in height by what can fit on the trailer (125 feet) but more so by the width of the New York City streets the tree must travel.

 In 1942 Rockefeller Center put up three trees but didn’t light them.
 They were decorated in red, white, and blue “nonessential materials,” those not needed for the war effort.
 The following year the tree also remained dark.

 During the oil embargo in 1973 Rockefeller Center announced that they were using fewer lights, and kept them on for fewer hours than in other years.
 As of 2007 LED lights have been used, and they are powered by solar panels on nearby buildings.

 The 2013 tree, like many others have been, is a Norway spruce.
 It is 76-feet tall and has been brought down from Shelton, Connecticut.
 The lighting ceremony will take place December 4, and the tree will be on display through January 7, 2014.

-Four Thoughts for the Fourth of July
+Fireworks and the Fourth of July